-- Transport NI

-- Northern Ireland Electricity

-- Local Hospital

-- First Aid Organisations

-- Social Services

-- Event Stakeholders

-- Local Institutions

-- Sponsors

-- Members of your local Business Community

-- Local Residents and other community groups
+Transport NI Northern Ireland Electricity Local Hospital First Aid Organisations Social Services Event Stakeholders Local Institutions Sponsors Members of your local Business Community Local Residents (Neighbour Notifications) and other community groups

-9.0 Safety Advisory Group
+10.0 Safety Advisory Group

 Depending on the size and complexity of a particular event, a Safety Advisory Group meeting may be organised by your local Council.
-A Safety Advisory Group (SAG) is made up of mainly specialist officers from your local Council, the PSNI, Northern Ireland Fire & Rescue Service, the Northern Ireland Ambulance Services and others as deemed necessary to be involved, in relation to the event your are planning.
-Some of the other organisations invited to a SAG meeting may have been displayed within the typical 'Event Consultation' diagram, as previously shown in Fig 1, in this guide.
+A Safety Advisory Group (SAG) is made up of mainly specialist officers from your local Council, the PSNI, Northern Ireland Fire & Rescue Service, the Northern Ireland Ambulance Services, Department of Infrastructure and others as deemed necessary to be involved, in relation to the event you are planning.
+Some of the other organisations invited to a SAG meeting may have been displayed within the typical 'Event Consultation' diagram, as previously shown in Fig 1, in this document.

-The purpose of this group is to make sure, as far as possible, that people attending or working at events are safe and people through their enjoyment of an event, don't affect members of the public in an adverse way - in other words, the group is there to help you, as organiser, make sure your event is a happy and safe one for all concerned.
+The purpose of this group is to make sure, as far as possible, that people attending or working at events are safe and people through their enjoyment of an event, doesn't affect members of the public in an adverse way - in other words, the group is there to help you, as organiser, make sure your event is a memorable and safe one for all concerned.

-There are a number of factors to be considered, such as the nature of the specific event, the levels of risk associated with holding it and the profile and numbers which may attend at any one time, when a SAG meeting should be organised, but it remains with the local authority who normally co-ordinate these to make this judgement and determine when it would be best practice to host a SAG meeting.
+There are several factors to be considered, such as the nature of the specific event, the levels of risk associated with holding it and the profile and numbers which may attend at any one time, when a SAG meeting should be organised, but it remains with the local authority who normally co-ordinate these to make this judgement and determine when it would be best practice to host a SAG meeting.
 Normally the decision to hold a SAG meeting would be made on an individual case by case basis.
+The number and nature of proposed events to be held over a given period would dictate the meeting frequencies.

 It is then sometimes necessary, (usually for larger and complex events) a meeting of the SAG will be arranged and you (The event organiser) will be invited and you will be expected to attend this meeting.
 You will need to supply this group with relevant information about your event, such as, the event plan, site plan and an event safety plan, risk assessments, to include fire risk assessment, which will be discussed at that meeting.
 This group is here to offer you help, advice and guidance, this group is an advisory one and is available to help you stage your event and to make sure that the interests of all are served.
-Enjoyment, safety, health and welfare of all, at and around your event, are the main concerns of this group/ meeting.
-Individual enforcement officers or agencies could take more formal action if there is a lack of cooperation or a serious breach on the part of the organiser(s).
+Enjoyment, safety, health and welfare of all, at and around your event, are the main concerns of this group/meeting.
+Individual enforcement officers or agencies could take more formal action if there is a lack of co-operation or a serious breach on the part of the organiser(s).

-Often as part of the SAG meetings, a site visit is very useful and is organised in order to provide the opportunity for all relevant parties to 'walk through' all of the event planning aspects of the associated event.
+Often as part of the SAG meetings, a site visit is very useful and is organised to provide the opportunity for all relevant parties to 'walk through' all the event planning aspects of the associated event.